BogSergienko/YomiYomi/README.en.md

 - **User Library** *(in development)*: Save, tag, and return to your imported texts.
 - **Smart Lookup** *(planned)*: Longest-match contextual translation on tap or selection.

+##Performance Notes
+-First Launch: Furigana generation may take about 2 seconds due to dictionary scanning.
+The first translation may take about 5 seconds due to translator setup.
+Subsequent operations are instant.

 ## In Development
 - JLPT-based furigana filtering.
 - Text library: bug fixes, design improvements, and save/load functionality.